stellarator22/e-field-computation/README.md

 --------------------------------------------------

+-The GUI is designed to fit a 1440p display at 100% scaling.
+If using a 1080p display, you may have change your scaling factor to see all GUI elements.

--Performance: The computation of the electric potential and field can be computationally intensive.
+-The computation of the electric potential and field can be computationally intensive.
 Ensure your system meets the requirements.

--GPU Acceleration: The script uses CuPy for GPU acceleration.
+-The script uses CuPy for GPU acceleration.
 If a compatible GPU is not available, you can modify the script to use NumPy instead by replacing CuPy arrays with NumPy arrays.

--Data Saving: Computation data is saved in NumPy .npy format.
+-Computation data is saved in NumPy .npy format.
 Loading and saving data can help avoid recomputation.

 --------------------------------------------------